Compassionate Care, National Accreditation:

 Women might be more prone to eating disorders because of societal pressure.
 It’s no secret that women are pressured into being skinny and look youthful at all times.
 However, men face harmful beauty standards too.
 Men are pressured into being muscular and strong.

-When Is Eating Disorders Awareness Week?
+When is Eating Disorders Awareness Week?

 National Eating Disorders Awareness Week is February 22-February 28, 2021.
 People can spread awareness about the danger of eating disorders and dispel disinformation by getting social.
 NEDA encourages Americans to use the hashtag #NEDAwareness on social media and encourages them to share their ED story.